syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/minorandmajorscale.md

 # Major and Minor Scales

-SfDateTimeRangeNavigator displays major and minor scales at the top and bottom position of the control.
+The SfDateTimeRangeNavigator control displays major and minor scales at the top and bottom position of the control.

 ## Intervals